latenitefilms/TransferToolbox/docs/download.md

 ---

+### What about the TestFlight version?

+The version currently on Apple's TestFlight (v1.0.1) is functionally identical to v1.0.2 - we just cleaned up the user interface, and updated the icon.

+We'll leave the TestFlight version online (unless Apple forcefully removes it), so our beta testers can continue to use it until **24th August 2023**.

+However, you can also just drag the TestFlight version to Trash/Bin and download the latest version above if you prefer.

+---

 ### Why it this now free?

 Our original intention was to release this as a paid app on the Mac App Store for a one-time payment of **4.99** (in your local currency).